litmining/labelbuddy-annotations/_sources/projects/cluster_inference.md

             <div class="annotation">
                 <div class="context">
-                    …t comparing musicians and nonmusicians (   P   < 0.005).
+                    …t comparing musicians and nonmusicians (   P   &lt; 0.005).
 Correction for multiple comparisons was applied at the cluster level following Monte Carlo simulations conducted in the AlphaSim program [  ]. <mark class="annotated-text">To better detect differences between the two groups, we only included the clusters which were found significantly different between the two groups after five consecutive Tc values of FCD comparisons in the following analysis.
 Then, for each cluster in which a significant difference was found, the intersection was used as region of interest (ROI) in the subsequent functional connectivity analyses</mark>.
 2.6.
 Functional Connectivity among ROIs    We adopted two strategies to evaluate the relationships among the regions with different local FCD between musicians and nonmusicians: functional conn…
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"